Lionsberg/lionsberg-wiki/Lionsberg System Design/Rosetta Stone/Lionsberg Rosetta Stone.md

 - Amharic Welcome -
 - Bhojpuri Welcome -
 - Eastern Punjabi Welcome -
+___

+## Rosetta Stone Idea

-In 2022, the populations below were estimated by language (temporarily limited to the 36 languages with over 50 million speakers):
+In 2022, the populations below were estimated by language (temporarily limited to the 36 languages with over 50 million speakers).

+Our current idea is to create simple welcome pages in each of these languages, so that anyone hearing of our message has an entry point... through which they can access a free way to learn English... through which they can access pathways for lifelong learning, development, and self-governance in community.

 - English - 1.45 Billion
 - Mandarin Chinese - 1.12 Billion